Italia suburbicaria: History

-Even after the fall of the Western Roman Empire, the diocese seems to have survived: in fact still in the late 6th/early 7th century (Byzantine era) deputies of the prefects of the praetorium (agentes vices), or vicarii, in Genoa and Rome are mentioned in papal epistles.
-However, it seems that by the end of the 6th century the office of vicarius had lost much prestige, both because of the growing importance of military officers, who often arrogated to themselves powers that would normally have fallen to civilian officers, and because of the conquests of the Longobards.
-Already in Ostrogothic times, the vicarius urbis Romae had lost the government of the diocese, becoming, according to Hartmann, a collaborator of the praefectus urbi; the vicar's jurisdiction had been reduced to the city of Rome and its surroundings up to 40 miles away from the city.
+Even after the fall of the Western Roman Empire, the vicariate administration seems to have survived.
+In the late 6th/early 7th century (Byzantine era), deputies of the prefects of the praetorium (agentes vices), or vicarii, in Genoa and Rome are mentioned in papal epistles.
+However, by the end of the 6th century, the office of vicarius had lost much prestige, both because of the growing importance of military officers, who often arrogated powers normally reserved for civilian officers, and because of the conquests of the Longobards.
+Already in Ostrogothic times, the vicarius urbis Romae had lost the government of the diocese, becoming, according to Hartmann, a collaborator of the praefectus urbi; the vicar's jurisdiction was reduced to the city of Rome and its surroundings up to 40 miles away.
 Cosentino, on the other hand, denies Hartmann's thesis, pointing out that in 557 the vicarii are still attested as dependent on the prefect of the praetorium of Italy and not on the praefectus urbi.
-By the end of the sixth century, in the Byzantine era, it appears that the vicarii were only concerned with the management of finances, having lost much of their former authority.
-The vicarius urbis Romae seems to have become at the end of the 6th century even less important than the praefectus urbi and then disappeared from the sources for good.
+By the end of the 6th century (Byzantine era), the vicarii were concerned only with managing finances, having lost much of their former authority.
+The vicarius urbis Romae seems to have become less important than the praefectus urbi and then disappeared from the sources.